salmonberrypi/salmonberrypi.github.io/README.md

 You might ask, why only 2230 and 2280.
 Why no 22110?
 Because those other options are esoteric / niche formats for storage and not worth the routing complication.
 And even a Coral TPU in (B+)M-key is a 2280.

 The USB jacks are all USB-C and the HDMI jack is a micro HDMI.
 Just like a Pi 5, except no OTG.
+It is unlikely the HDMI jack will survive in the long run as there's a serial console already.

 To be continued..